Irish military diaspora: Austria and Austria-Hungary

 The Habsburgs were the principal employers of Irish soldiers in Central Europe.
 The multinational nature of the empire meant that gifted foreigners were always welcome and had opportunities not available in other Eastern and Central European countries.
 By one estimation, over 100 Irishmen were field marshals, generals, or admirals in the Austrian Army, with a corresponding number of men holding commissions in the lower ranks.
 The first Irishman of note to serve the Habsburgs was Colonel Richard Walsh of Carrickmines, Dublin, who was mortally wounded at the Battle of Lützen.
 His son Oliver became a Major-General.
 In all, eleven members of this family were field marshals or generals, the most notable being George Olivier, count of Wallis.

 Many Irishmen were Inhaber and held rank as regimental colonels.
 Jacob Butler is the first of these.
-A Walter Butler was an Inhaber of a dragoon regiment and received praise for his role in the defence of Frankfurt an der Oder.
+Walter Butler was an Inhaber of a dragoon regiment and received praise for his role in the defence of Frankfurt an der Oder.
 Butler was responsible for the assassination of the Bohemian general Albrecht von Wallenstein, who was in the process of defecting to the Swedes.

 Another Irishman to serve as field marshal was Francis Taaffe, 3rd Earl of Carlingford.
 While attending the Jesuit college at Olomouc, he came to know Charles V, Duke of Lorraine, and this benefited his career greatly.
 He played a prominent role in saving Vienna in 1683 and in the subsequent conflict with the Turks.
 He later became a member of the Order of the Golden Fleece and served Charles V as his prime minister.